Cathie O'Brien MA UKCP Reg Psychotherapist & Approved Supervisor BACP Snr Accred

 Post Grad Dip Relational Organisational Gestalt

-Registrations and Accreditations regulated by the PSA (Professional Standards Authority):
+Registration and Accreditation with the below governing bodies who are regulated by the PSA (Professional Standards Authority):

 UKCP Registered and Accredited Child and Adult Psychotherapist and Approved Supervisor.